vestas-oss/business-governance/README.md

 * [Development](#development)

 ## Presentation
-In an organization using Microsoft SharePoint, you occationally need a visually pleasing way, and end user centric way, of presenting, and interacting with, information which is inherently hierarchical in nature.
+In an organization using Microsoft SharePoint you occationally need a visually pleasing, and end user centric, way of presenting, and interacting with, information which is inherently hierarchical in nature.
 This can for example be how legal entities in a company relates to business units, how corporate governance forums are structured to support decision-making, how projects and sub projects belong to programs, etc. etc.

 As SharePoint has no built-in functionality for this, this solution was incrementally developed over several years to support Corporate Governance and Legal Structure requirements in [Vestas Wind Systems](https://www.vestas.com), and it is offered freely to any other organization using the [MIT/X Consortium License](https://github.com/vestas-digital-employee-tools/business-governance/blob/main/LICENSE).

-The Project maintainers hopes that individuals and organizations will see fit to contribute back to the project through [raising issues](https://github.com/vestas-digital-employee-tools/business-governance/issues/new/choose) and [pull requests](https://github.com/vestas-digital-employee-tools/business-governance/compare), so that we can jointly improve the solution as time progresses.
+The Project maintainers hopes that individuals and organizations will find this solution interesting and contribute back to the project through [raising issues](https://github.com/vestas-digital-employee-tools/business-governance/issues/new/choose) and [pull requests](https://github.com/vestas-digital-employee-tools/business-governance/compare), so that we can jointly improve the solution as time progresses.

 > [!IMPORTANT]
-> As a user of this solution ***you are always required to do your own due dilligence*** regarding if the solution, at any time, is fit for your purpose and to inspect the code base to ensure it meets your/your organizations requirements for Legal (i.e. GDPR), Information Security, supportability, general code quality and other requirements.
+> As a user of this solution ***you are always required to do your own due dilligence*** to validate that the solution, at any time, is (still) fit for your purpose and that it meets your/your organizations requirements for Legal (i.e. GDPR), Information Security, supportability and general code quality.

 The solution is a SharePoint Framework (SPFx) solution which, through no-code configuration, features
 * End user benefits
   * Display entities (list items) as a hierarchy
   * Collapse/expand groups of entities
-  * Display entities as cards  *
+  * Display entities as cards
   * Modal display of individual entities
-  * Responsive UI design adapting to display sizes
+  * Responsive UI design adapting to accomodate displays of various sizes
   * Use deep (external) linking to individual, or groups of, entities
   * Search for entities using fast fuzzy text search
-  * Maintain people fields in entities using inline rich people picker control
+  * People fields in entities maintained using inline rich people picker control
-  * Have outbound links automatically rendered as active links
+  * Outbound links automatically rendered as active links

 * Administrator benefits
   * Plug'n'play using only native SharePoint Online site features
   * Automatically bootstrap entire solution on first run